 The Bible says that if we meditate on God’s word, we’ll flourish, like a tree planted alongside a stream.
 Noting the promises and reminding ourselves that they are true, and they are for us–that’s what it means to meditate on Scripture.
 To consider God’s truth and let is soak into our souls.
 To draw it into ourselves, like a tree draws in water through its roots.

 Today, read John 14.
 Read slowly, reflectively.
 Expect God to speak to you through his word.
 What promises do you find in this chapter?
 Which one stands out to you?
 Which one soothes your soul, or shatters your doubt, or affirms your faith?
-Share it with us in the comments section below.
+Carry that word with you throughout your day.